rskort/rskort.github.io/_tutorials/cp2k.md

 ---
 layout: default
-title: "How to run CP2K [WORK IN PROGRESS]"
+title: "How to run CP2K"
 tags: [cp2k, molecular dynamics, DFT, CP2K, tutorial]
-description: "Step by step tutorial on how to run CP2K: from executables and modules to job scripts, parallel settings and basic sanity checks, with interactive questions and example scripts."
+description: "Step-by-step tutorial on how to run CP2K: from executables and modules to job scripts, parallel settings and basic sanity checks, with interactive questions and examples."
 styles:
   - /css/tutorials/tutorial.css
 ---